Erick-Bravo/dental-design-ui/beamREADME.md

 Had to delete absolute in the leadership cards, cards were stacking over each other with suggested styling.
 But in other places it is needed.
 Still need time with absolute.

+Found a good article to which talks about resizing embeded video since I was having trouble - https://www.smashingmagazine.com/2014/02/making-embedded-content-work-in-responsive-design/

+I did have to add a width: 100% to the video-container, since was not showing.
+From I learned earlier on display: absolute, the container wont show without some type of sizing for width and height.

 ### Media Query thoughts
 Just read a good article on responsive design
 - https://www.toptal.com/responsive-web/introduction-to-responsive-web-design-pseudo-elements-media-queries